Sports Study Music Kids Site and Search Games Movies Fun Kids

 A battery can act as a source of electricity in circuits.
 It stores up electric power and then provides a voltage across a circuit causing power to flow through the circuit.

-Batteries use chemicals that react to make electricity.
-They have a positive connection called the anode and a negative connection called the cathode.
+Batteries use chemicals that react to produce electricity.
+They have a positive terminal called the cathode and a negative terminal called the anode.
 When a circuit with a load is placed across the anode and cathode, the chemicals react causing electricity to flow through the circuit.
 The chemicals in batteries only last so long, so batteries have a limited amount of electricity and eventually will run out.

 Alternate and Direct Current